Grilled Flanken Ribs are first marinated in a mixture of ginger and garlic and then grilled to perfection. Learn how to use this uncommon beef cut!

 While the Fish Tacos with Spicy Slaw recipe won out when I asked friends on Facebook what they wanted to see last week, this recipe was a close second.
 And now that summer is right around the corner, there couldn’t be a better time to make ribs.
-But these aren’t your standard BBQ ribs, no no no these are flanken style ribs marinated in a sweet gingery garlic sauce and then grilled to perfection.
+These aren’t your standard BBQ ribs.
+No, no, no these Grilled Flanken Ribs are cut flanken style and then marinated in a sweet gingery garlic sauce before being grilled to perfection.

 Flanken style ribs might not be all that popular but I am not quite sure why.
 They are inexpensive.
-The fact that they are thin cut means that they cook up very quickly.
+Flanken ribs are cut then so they cook quickly.
 They usually have some good marbling.
-And when they are marinated the result is a tender, very flavorful cut of meat.
+Marinated flanken ribs are a tender, very flavorful cut of meat.

 My grocery store always stocks flanken rips so I have been experimenting with different recipes using them over the last couple of months.
 Perhaps because I was first introduced to flanken ribs kalbi style, I have always been inclined to do an Asian style marinade with them.
 This recipe is the latest I tried and is definitely a favorite in our house.
 I served them with some sesame noodles and edamame and Kellan and Ryan kept asking for more.
 Reluctantly, I shared.

 Next time, I’ll make a double batch.
 And I will be sure to serve it with this Garlic Rice and edamame!